harrykimpel/microsoft-WhatTheHack/xxx-AgentFrameworkObservabilityWithNewRelic/Student/Challenge-06.md

 ### Step 1: Emit Custom Events (The Foundation)

-Implement the three custom event types in your agent's response handler.
-Use the reference in `web_app.py` (lines 439-509) as your template:
+Implement the two custom event types in your agent's response handler.
+Use the reference in sample code below as your template:

 ```python
 import logging